A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Statistical methods based generation

-The limitations of the Poisson process were more evident when modeling high-speed network traffic, particularly real-time data traffic modeling for next-generation networks.
+The limitations of the PP were more evident when modeling high-speed network traffic, particularly real-time data traffic modeling for next-generation networks.
 For example, Liji \textit{et al.}~{\cite{NGN_Poisson}} demonstrated that the Stationary Poison Increment Process can only model Short Range Dependence (SRD) but not LRD.
-To address this limitation, the authors proposed using second-order self-similarity models, such as fractional Gaussian noise and fractional ARIMA processes, as a more appropriate approach.

-In the meantime, researchers also explored modeling data center network traffic using poisson processes.
-To better simulate realistic traffic in data center environments, the generation of flow-level network traffic matrices based on the poisson shot-noise model is proposed in~{\cite{PoissonShotNoise_TrafficMatrix}}.
-By incorporating factors such as flow arrival rates, intra-rack traffic ratios, flow sizes and durations, the poisson shot-noise process offers a more accurate representation of traffic patterns in data centers.
+To address this limitation, the authors proposed using second-order self-similarity models, such as fractional Gaussian noise and Autoregressive Fractionally Integrated Moving Average (ARFIMA) processes, as a more appropriate approach.
+In the meantime, researchers also explored modeling data center network traffic using PPs.
+To simulate traffic in data center environments, the generation of flow-level network traffic matrices based on the Poisson Shot-Noise (PSN) model is proposed in~{\cite{PoissonShotNoise_TrafficMatrix}}.
+By incorporating factors such as flow arrival rates, intra-rack traffic ratios, flow sizes and durations, the PSN process offers a more accurate representation of traffic patterns in data centers.